undark-lab/swyft/docs/source/context.rst

 have to worry about breaking the Markov chain.

 .. note::
-   SWYFT automatizes the re-use of simulator runs where appropriate, using a new resampling approach (iP3 sample caching [2]).
+   *swyft* automatizes the re-use of simulator runs where appropriate, using a new resampling approach (iP3 sample caching [2]).